 Choosing an Urn

 Urns come in an enormous variety of materials, styles, and price points — from simple wooden boxes to hand-thrown ceramic pieces, from biodegradable materials to bespoke designs featuring a loved one's favourite motifs.
 Your funeral director will usually offer a selection, but you can also source urns independently.
+For a broader picture of cremation costs, our funeral cost calculator can help you plan with confidence.
 Adult ashes typically require an urn with a capacity of around 200 cubic inches (approximately 3.3 litres).

 Keepsake Jewellery and Miniature Urns